LLS - 101 Literacy Lifters for Senior Classes

 |05 - Vocabulary, spelling and assessment: Activities to expand and build a rich vocabulary, judicious usage of same, along with a suite of ideas for developing strong spelling skills within a quality spelling programme.
 We also detail the opportunities and need for good regular assessment in literacy.|

-"This was a well structured course with very appropriate information delivered in a nice way.
-Lots of brilliant ideas and insights." - Suzanne, 2020
+"This was a well-structured course with very appropriate information delivered in a nice way.
+Lots of brilliant ideas and insights to inspire literacy activities in my class."
+Suzanne, 2021